 New York’s most famous symbol, the Statue of Liberty (Liberty Enlightening the World) is found on Liberty Island.

-Built in remembrance and honour of the victims of the terrorist attacks, the monument is a constant reminder of the loss of lives and also a sign of hope for the future.
+Built in remembrance and honour of the victims of the terrorist attacks, the monument is a reminder of the loss of lives a sign of hope for the future.

-Established on Ground Zero, where the Twin Towers once stood, the One World Trade Center is currently the tallest building in New York City and in the Western Hemisphere.
+Established on Ground Zero, where the Twin Towers once stood, the One World Trade Center is the tallest building in New York and in the Western Hemisphere.

 The Chrysler Building used to be the tallest skyscraper in New York City.
 Discover this breath-taking building.

 Ellis Island was the gateway for over 12 million immigrants to the United States and you can now visit the Statue of Liberty Immigration Museum.

 Wall Street is the Financial District’s main street with iconic buildings such as the New York Stock Exchange and the Federal Reserve Bank

 Rockefeller Center is a complex of 19 buildings located in the heart of Manhattan.
 It is one of the liveliest areas in New York City.

 Brooklyn Bridge is one of the most photographed bridges in the world.
 Since it was built, it has appeared in numerous films and series.

 The station’s compelling history and breath-taking hall makes the Grand Central Terminal worthwhile visiting